AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Select **Remove**.
 1. Select **Delete** from the **Delete domain** dialog box.

-The selected domain will no longer be available for use, and the application associated with this domain will lose access to the Adobe Pass authentication services.
+The deleted domain will no longer be available for use, and the application associated with this domain will lose access to the Adobe Pass authentication services.

 ### Registered Applications {#registered-applications}